 Since the original certificate of occupancy was submitted, the federal government has now abandoned the family separation policy, at least officially, although some young children reportedly have not yet been reunited with their families.

 According to Southwest Key, the 419 Emancipation facility it calls Casa Sunzal will house residents “who will be capable of self-preservation without physical assistance.”

 The 16- and 17-year-olds will be sheltered “until either a suitable relative or other adult assumes responsibility for them or they are deported as a result of immigration proceedings,” Southwest Key regional director Marisela Saldana said in a November declaration.

 In January, city inspectors found locks on sleeping room windows that can be used for emergency escapes and rescues.
-To avoid permit violations, the locks must be removed, missing fire-suppression sprinkler heads must be replaced and minor electrical and plumbing repairs must be made.
+To avoid permit violations, the locks must be removed, missing fire-suppression sprinkler heads must be replaced, and minor electrical and plumbing repairs must be made.
+If they are easy to repair, you can pick up tips from sites like repairdaily.com, or you will need to hire a professional plumber to make sure everything is secure and working correctly.
 Once these conditions are met, the City Building Official will issue a new Certificate of Occupancy consistent with the revised application.